archdevlab/llvm-minimal-git/README.md

 LLVM toolchain packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools and mesa (mesa,lib32-mesa)

+### 20/01/20233

+mesa-git and lib32-mesa-git are not in minimal format yet.
+Please wait before adressing an issue

 # Version

 ## LLVM